Here’s how fast the Internet at the White House is:

 It’s your grandpa’s house in the country, or it could be your overcrowded apartment building network.

-The Leading Countries in the Internet Speed Race
+What Are the Leading Countries in the Internet Speed Race?

 We need to understand that this speed is the top speed available to the public, meaning that it’s provided by a commercial provider.